 - Have a minimum monthly income of $1275 (1200 €)

-31. Digital Nomad Visa Panama
+45. Digital Nomad Visa Panama

 Nestled in Central America, Panama boasts the highest level of development in the region, offering a great standard of living, tropical climate, pristine nature, breathtaking beaches, and dynamic cities.

-It is also a digital nomad hotspot thanks to its high-speed internet and low cost of living.
 In May 2021, the country introduced the Short Stay Visa for Remote Workers, a 9-month visa that can be renewed for an additional 9 months.

 To be eligible for this visa, you must :